teamforus/research/res002-interfacing-with-existing-data-sources/README.md

 ##### Identity adds the data to the blockchain
 - An identity submits a record to a smart contract.
 - The claim is registered and the data can be used.
-This version method is coded in a smart contract written by @martijndoornik; https://github.com/teamforus/research-and-development/blob/poa001-demo-18-12-2017/demo003-platform/contracts/Identity.sol

 ### data stored on IPFS, registry on blockchain
 #### PRO's